 If anything looks good and you still have issues, we’re here to help!

 Please note that we are not able to access your app files nor to modify your code.
-We can only provide guidance about the current status and possible problems of your app deployment.
+We can only provide guidance about the current status and possible problems with your app deployment.

 Was this helpful?